alicemunsal/dohex/DoHex2.md

 ```
 This is the expanded view of the customer component.
 Structuring and naming conventions are visible.
 "Service" keyword is added at the end of the each facade classes that you should write unit tests.

-lib has 2 folders. models folder contains good old DTOs; or struct in C and Go or record (also immutable) in Java and C#. transformers folder contains transformation functions for these data models.
+lib has 2 folders. models folder contains DTOs, POCOs, POJOs, Record or struct in C and Go or record (also immutable) in Java and C#. transformers folder contains transformation functions for these data models.

 ## Key Points